DIY Professional Headshots

 3. Wrong Camera Distance

-Too close creates unflattering wide-angle distortion (big nose, small ears).
-Too far loses detail and connection.
-Ideal distance is 6-8 feet with appropriate lens.
+Mistake: Too close creates unflattering wide-angle distortion (big nose, small ears).
+Too far loses detail.
+Fix: Position camera 6-8 feet away with appropriate lens or zoom.

 4. Poor Focus